sharkdp/numbat/book/src/index.md

 # Numbat

-> *"You see, Vergon 6 was once filled with the super-dense substance known as dark matter, each pound of which weighs over 10,000 pounds."* — Futurama, S1E4

 Numbat is a statically typed programming language for scientific computations with first class support for physical dimensions and units.